dnguyen800/dnguyen800.github.io/_posts/2019-04-14-doorbell-camera.md

 layout: page
 title: Doorbell Cameras
 short_title: doorbell-camera
 excerpt: Do you want to know when and how your package was stolen?
-Get a doorbell camera.
+Then get a doorbell camera.
 permalink: /doorbell-camera
 competitors: "Nest, Ring, Securisafe, Laview"
 image: assets/images/overlay-ws/doorbell-camera.jpg